Southern Arterial Route: Redfern tunnel proposals (2004)

-In cabinet papers, dated October 2004 and seen by the Sydney Morning Herald on the 29th of November 2004, six tunnel options were presented as part of plans for redevelopment of Redfern:
+In cabinet papers, dated October 2004 and seen by the Sydney Morning Herald on 29 November 2004, six tunnel options were presented as part of plans for redevelopment of Redfern:

 This corridor, while underground rather than an elevated expressway, would have been similar to the "High Standard Limited Access Route" alignment presented in the 1987 EIS.

-An alternative Pedestrian separation structure was considered at a lower cost than road tunnels.
+An alternative pedestrian overpass was considered at a lower cost than road tunnels.

 Funding in 2004-2006 RTA Annual Reports and State Budgets

+The RTA announced funding of $10 million for implementation beginning from the 2003-2004 financial year.

 The arterial appears in the 2004 RTA Annual Report under "APPENDIX 01 // MAJOR WORKS (AS PER 2003 BUDGET PAPER No.4)".
 Listed as "Botany to City via Southern Arterial, Southern Arterial and Green Square", announced completion is listed as NA, estimated total cost is listed as NA, 2003-2004 expenditure is listed as $237,000 and expenditure to June 2004 is listed as $687,000.

 In the 2005 RTA Annual Report, the "Southern Arterial and Green Square (planning)" project appears.
 Annual completion date is listed as NA, estimated total cost is listed as NA, 2004-2005 expenditure is listed as $14,000 and Previous Year's expenditure is listed as $687,000.

 The "Integrated transport network" section of the "Infrastructure Statement 2005-06" includes (under chapter 2 Policies, 2.1 Planning, METROPOLITAN STRATEGY) the following discussion of the Arterial: "Improving existing transport networks through initiatives such as the planning for the Southern Arterial and Green Square road networks and the Westlink M7 and Cross City Tunnel, both of which are nearing completion,...".
 It states these improvements are included as "Significant infrastructure related initiatives influenced by the Metropolitan Strategy".

 The project doesn't appear in the 2006 RTA Annual Report.